alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   Are there wheelchair spaces inside the auditorium?
     How wide are the aisles between the seats?

-### Encourage speakers to think about accessibility in their slides
+<h3 id="encourage-speakers-to-think-about-accessibility-in-their-slides">Encourage speakers to think about accessibility in their slides</h3>

 Some simple rules can make slides much easier for everyone to read: